EldonGabriel/eldongabriel.github.io/_posts/2026-06-21-aide-integrity-monitoring-remediation.md

 **Key Actions and Observations**

-* Observed repeated "failed: no more memory" errors and fallback to interpreted matching during AIDE execution.
+* Observed repeated `failed: no more memory` errors and fallback to interpreted matching during AIDE execution.

 * Confirmed that the database generation failed because of malformed exclusion rules and configuration syntax errors.